SEO Pays Off For New Business Owner

 The biggest challenge in creating the business has been not being able to maximize my involvement in a student’s application process.
 While I did establish the resource, there was so much more to be said that could only be conveyed through individual, client interactions.
-To overcome this, I created packages that students could purchase in order to help walk them through the process – from starting the first line of their essay to closing the deal on their interview.
+To overcome this, I recruited students from different universities to help walk them through the process – from starting the first line of their essay to closing the deal on their interview.
 These students are qualified based on their experiences of gaining admission into these competitive programs.

 Is there anything you would like to add?